-The Complaint is the registered proprietor of the mark ['CROWNE PLAZA'] in India under the Trade Marks Act, 1999.
-The Complainant submits that as the disputed domain name is www.crownplaza.in, the disputed domain name is clearly identical/confusingly similar to the Complainant's trademark in which the Complainant has exclusive rights and legitimate interest.
+The Complainant is the owner of numerous trademark registrations with the term 'Rhodia' in several jurisdictions.
+The Complaint is the registered proprietor of the mark ['RHODIA'] in India under the Trade Marks Act, 1999.
+The Complainant submits that as the disputed domain name is 'www.rhodia.in', the disputed domain name is clearly identical/confusingly similar to the Complainant's trademark in which the Complainant has exclusive rights and legitimate interest.